DNS Manager

 |---|---|

-| Type | The record type (A, AAAA, CNAME, MX, TXT, etc.) |
+| Type | The record type (A, CNAME, MX, TXT, etc.) |

-| Content | The record value (e.g., an IP address, hostname, or text string) |
+| Content | What the record points to (an IP address, hostname, or text value) |

-| TTL | Time to Live — how long (in seconds) DNS resolvers (the servers that look up domain names) should cache this record before checking for updates |
+| TTL | Time to Live — how long DNS resolvers cache this record before re-checking (in seconds) |

-| Proxy | Whether the record routes through Cloudflare’s network (orange cloud) or resolves directly to your server (gray cloud) |
+| Proxy | Cloudflare proxy toggle — orange cloud routes traffic through Cloudflare; gray cloud resolves directly to your server |

 | Actions | Edit or delete the record |

-Adding a Record
+Adding a DNS record

-- Enter the name (subdomain or
+- Enter the name — use

 - Click Save.

-Editing a Record
+Editing a record

-Deleting a Record
+Deleting a record

-Automatic DNS Configuration
+Automatic DNS setup

 - An A record pointing the root domain to your server’s IP address